ni/niveristand-slsc-eds-custom-device/Docs/User Guide.md

 Each _property_ and _command_ will have an entry for **Default Value**.
 This value is applied to the module on deployment of the system definition by default.
 To disable this behavior, uncheck the **Apply Default Values on Deployment?** checkbox.

 Similarly, each _property_ and _command_, where available, will have a **Reset Value** that is applied by default when the system definition is undeployed.
-To disable this behavior, uncheck the **Apply Rese Values when Undeployed?** checkbox.
+To disable this behavior, uncheck the **Apply Reset Values when Undeployed?** checkbox.

 To modify the default values, select the _property_ or _command_ in the table and a control will appear above the table.
 When modifying a value, it is assumed to be the **Default Value**.
 To modify the **Reset Value**, check the **Modify Reset Value?** checkbox next to the value entry above the table.